 Now tonight we have a condo annual board meeting.
 I’d skip, but then we would complain that we are unaware of what is going on.
 Talk of figures, and budgets — not my idea of a fun evening.
 Don will be watching the clock.
 He has a football game tonight.
 Some say it’s the biggest game of our year.

 I am not sure where the month has gone, but it’s August 1 already.
-If you look closely in the picture you can see Don’s skinny legs.
+If you look closely at the picture you can see Don’s skinny legs.
 I know he likes the early morning walking because he gets out before he puts those awful long elastic stockings on.
 I know they must be so uncomfortable, especially in the heat of the summer.

-I enjoy getting out there before starting the day, when my head is nice and clear, and there is really nothing moving except the rabbits and an occasional bird.
+I enjoy getting out there before starting the day when my head is nice and clear, and there is really nothing moving except the rabbits and an occasional bird.
 We do encounter one other walker who walks in the same neighborhood we do.
-She laps us, but then she’s probably 20-25 years younger than we are
+She laps us, but then she’s probably 20-25 years younger than we are.

 Today was such a hectic work day.
 I am glad to be done.
 I will be glad when the Olympics are over.
 They are interfering with my normal television watching.

 Tomorrow I am going to make Roni’s Spaghetti Squash and Tomato Bake, or at least my version of it.
 I am using some spaghetti squash that I’ve frozen.
 I hope that did not ruin the texture of it.
 I guess I will find out tomorrow!
 I guess we are basically eating a pescatarian diet.
 I still like fish from time to time, and we do eat eggs and cheese.
 Just no beef or pork and certainly no chicken.
 I don’t know that I can ever eat chicken again after reading this.
 (Do not read if you want to continue to enjoy your chicken!)

 We eat some meat substitutes, and I am actually looking forward to the time when our nearby Whole Foods will sell Beyond Meat.
 It actually fooled Mark Bittman in a blind taste test!